zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 Algorithm 25.1 (Chapter 25, page 655).
 The only difference is that you must use ReLU activation for the hidden layer, whereas the output layer will use sigmoid as described in the algorithm.
-The only place where this has an effect is line 11, where you must use the RelU derivative in place of $\mathbf{z_i} \odot (\mathbf{1}-\mathbf{z_i})$.
+The only place where this has an effect is line 11, where you must use the ReLU derivative in place of $\mathbf{z_i} \odot (\mathbf{1}-\mathbf{z_i})$.

 Note that the **Appliances Energy Use** attribute takes values in the